balderdashy/sails-docs/deployment.md

 More about forever: https://github.com/nodejitsu/forever

-## Other things you'll likely want to do in production:
+## Other things you'll want to do in production:
 + Configure your app to run on port 80 (if not behind a proxy like nginx)
-+ Put it in "production" mode so that all of your css/js gets bundled up, and the internal servers are switched into the appropriate environment (requires [linker](https://github.com/balderdashy/sails-wiki/blob/0.9/assets.md))
++ Configure the 'production' environment so that all of your css/js gets bundled up, and the internal servers are switched into the appropriate environment (requires [linker](https://github.com/balderdashy/sails-wiki/blob/0.9/assets.md))
 + Enable csrf protection for your POST, PUT, and DELETE requests
 + Enable SSL